Progress report for GNE17-152

-The study was established in growing season 2016 and will continue to be conducted on Vitis vinifera Cabernet Franc cl.
+The study was established in growing season 2016 on Vitis vinifera Cabernet Franc cl.
 4 grafted on 3309c rootstocks located in a 0.25 ha research vineyard in Lansing, NY with two experimental units per row as described in the proposal.
-Three shoot tip management methods (shoot wrapping, shoot tucking, hedging (control)) will be evaluated in a randomized complete block design in a factorial with two timings of treatment application: early (shoots reach 30 cm above the top wire) and late (shoots reach 90 cm above the top wire).
+Three shoot tip management methods (shoot wrapping, shoot tucking, hedging (control)) were evaluated in a randomized complete block design in a factorial with two timings of treatment application: early (shoots reach 30 cm above the top wire) and late (shoots reach 90 cm above the top wire).

-Shoot length of lateral shoots of 32 shoots per experimental unit in the fruiting zone, mid-canopy, and upper canopy for all treatments, will be quantified as detailed in the proposal.
-Canopy structure (i.e., leaf and cluster light interception) will be analyzed on each vine using enhanced point quadrat analysis at pre-harvest as described in the proposal (Meyers and Vanden Heuvel 2008).
+Shoot length of lateral shoots of 32 shoots per experimental unit in the fruiting zone, mid-canopy, and upper canopy for all treatments, were quantified as detailed in the proposal in 2018.
+Canopy structure (i.e., leaf and cluster light interception) was analyzed on each vine using enhanced point quadrat analysis at pre-harvest as described in the proposal (Meyers and Vanden Heuvel 2008).
 Leaf area was taken on both primary and lateral leaves on one shoot per vine, or eight shoots per experimental unit.

-Following spray application at bunch closure, and veraison, when vines are most susceptible to Botrytis cinerea, spray penetration to clusters will be evaluated with spray penetration cards, by counting the number of grids that had more than 50% coverage, with blue color indicating spray coverage and yellow color indicating no spray coverage (Salyani et al 2013).
+Following spray application of water at veraison, when vines were most susceptible to cluster rot, spray penetration to clusters was evaluated with spray penetration cards, by counting the number of grids that had more than 50% coverage, with blue color indicating spray coverage and yellow color indicating no spray coverage (Salyani et al 2013).

-At harvest, lateral shoots in the fruit zone were counted and measured in the fruit zone, mid canopy, and upper canopy and grapes from each experimental unit will be harvested according to the proposal for yield per vine.
-After yield data collection, twenty clusters from each experimental unit will be quantified for Botrytis cinerea bunch rot severity and incidence and cluster compaction as detailed in the proposal (France 2017).
-An additional twenty clusters per experimental unit will be collected and analyzed for pH, Brix, titratable acidity, and yeast assimilable nitrogen, using standard procedures (France 2017).
+At harvest, lateral shoots in the fruit zone were counted and measured in the fruit zone, mid canopy, and upper canopy and grapes from each experimental unit were harvested according to the proposal for yield per panel which consisted of four vines, or half an experimental unit, due to some animal feeding damage on October 15, 2018.
+Twenty clusters per experimental unit were collected and analyzed for pH, Brix, titratable acidity, and yeast assimilable nitrogen, using standard procedures (France 2017).

-In the winter, when cane-pruning dormant vines to 40 nodes, weights of fruiting wood from the previous growing season will be collected for each vine in each experimental unit for all treatments as discussed in the proposal (France 2017).
+In March 2019, when cane-pruning dormant vines to 40 nodes, weights of fruiting wood from the previous growing season will be collected for each vine in each experimental unit for all treatments as discussed in the proposal (France 2017).